STAMP AND COIN GALLERIES©

 Bobby Darin, his son Todd, his wife Sandra Dee

-The Tell family founded the Las Vegas Israelite newspaper in 1965 - well-respected, still going strong and still family-owned with Jay's brother, Michael Tell, at the helm.
+The Tell family founded the Las Vegas Israelite in 1965 - Nevada's only English-Jewish newspaper - well-respected, still going strong in its 50th year of continuous publication, and still family-owned with Jay's brother, Michael Tell, at the helm.

-In 1958, Jay's first major ‘find’ was an 8¢ Liberty plate # block with only one plate number instead of two.
+In 1958, Jay's first major ‘find’ was an 8¢ Liberty plate # block with only one plate number instead of two (one for each color, blue and carmine).
 It was rejected as a ‘fake’ by major New York stamp dealers.
 The owner disagreed, since he’d purchased it at the post office.
 Veteran dealers referred him to an 'error specialist’ across the Hudson River in New Jersey.
 He was shocked and amused when the ‘Mr.' Tell turned out to be 14 years old with three attic rooms of Lionel trains, planes, toy soldiers, stamps and coins.
 The man’s asking price was only $3.75 which included 50¢ for his round trip bus fare.
 After inspection, Jay purchased the widely scorned item and was thrilled to get a certificate of authenticity from the Philatelic Foundation in New York.
-He soon sold the error for $250, a fortune for a ninth grader in 1958, and a life-changing confidence builder.
+He soon sold the error for $250, a fortune for a ninth grader in 1958 and a life-changing confidence builder.
 It was the first of only five 8¢ Liberty (Scott #1041) one-number errors ever discovered, and Jay has handled three (ask for the Tell Tales story gratis, via email).

 At 14 years old, Jay's first major 'find' with only one plate number instead of two.